fweathers/unit-1-hw-week-0/README.md

 * Incorporate ALL UI elements (if you see it in the reference image I should see it in your assignment)
 * You must use images (repo has an assets folder with images for you to use)

+**Bonus**
+* Hook up the segmented control to your controller.
+When the user selected different segments, update the label below to reflect the change
+* Have the "follow" button toggle between "follow" and "following" when tapped

 ##### References
 > **UISegmentedControl:**